Warbo/chriswarbo-net/blog/2013-01-31-debugging_random_haskell.md

 Rather than look at the file, let's dive straight into the code.
 I found this particularly enjoyable, since it's essentially an exercise in debugging and refactoring, which is how I tend to write code.
-I'll write a naive version which is generally very inefficient, over-complicated, repetitive, hard-coded and fragile.
+I'll write a naïve version which is generally very inefficient, over-complicated, repetitive, hard-coded and fragile.
 I'll then repeatedly refactor it until it becomes efficient, simple, terse, generic and robust (I hope!).
 I assume no knowledge of Haskell,